KabirSamsi/KabirSamsi/README.md

 ### Hi there!
 I'm Kabir.

 I study CS, Math & Music at Cornell with a concentration in Programming Languages and Compilers.
 I am a PL \& compiler abstractions researcher at <a href="https://capra.cs.cornell.edu/" target="_blank">CAPRA</a>, a software developer at <a href="https://www.cs.cornell.edu/projects/cms/cmsx/" target="_blank">CMSX</a> and a data analyst at <a href="https://merlin.allaboutbirds.org/" target="_blank">Merlin</a>.
-Much of my work has involved designing databases, APIs and webservers; more recently, I have migrated to projects focused on developing language frameworks targeted at more niche applications, while exploring how to reverse-engineer previously existing compilers.
-I also love to explore machine learning and algorithm analysis, with some of my work targeted at designing optimal solutions to related problems.
+My interests lie in programming language theory & compilers, applied machine learning, algorithms and combining them all within software engineering to create elegant software systems.
+While my background skills lie in full-stack development, I have recently developed a passion for developing domain-specific languages targeted at more niche applications, and exploring compilation and assembly between different frameworks.
+I also love to explore machine learning and algorithm design, and my biggest overall goal is using my passions to develop new, elegant software systems.

-Some of my newer projects will include detailed descriptions of my work here, while the inner workings may remain a well-kept secret until fully ready for publication.
-But feel free to take a look all the same!

 You can always reach me at <a href="mailto:samsikabir@gmail.com" target="_blank">samsikabir@gmail.com</a> or <a href="mailto:kas499@cornell.edu" target="_blank">kas499@cornell.edu</a>!
 Also feel free stop by my <a href="https://www.linkedin.com/in/kabir-samsi/" target="_blank">LinkedIn</a>.

 You can also learn a bit more about me at my <a href="https://kabirsamsi.com" target="_blank">website</a>, and check out my <a href="https://kabirsamsi.com/resume-2024.pdf">resume</a>.

 ## Main Skills & Interests 💡
-- Programming Languages & Interpreter Design
+- Programming Languages & Interpreters
-- Compiler Abstractions & Reverse Engineering
+- Compilers and Assembler Design
 - Full-Stack Development
 - Applied Machine Learning \& Data Engineering
-- Algorithm Design \& Complexity Analysis
+- Software Engineering

 I'm currently learning more about deep learning and PyTorch, as well as designing more complex interpreters with Rust!